Don’t Be Your Own Worst Creative Enemy

 - Disdain – e.g., “That’s a stupid idea.”

 However, slip-up #8 isn’t about the destructive people around you in a brainstorm who utter these annoying statements.
 No, this slip-up is more personal.
-It’s about you, and the “little voice in the back of your head.”
+It’s about you, and the “.”

 When It’s Good, It’s Good.
 But When It’s Bad …